Investigation of $\Xi^{-}nn$ ($S=-2$) Hypernucleus in Low-energy Pionless Halo Effective Theory: Halo EFT of

 where

 and $\mu_{\Xi(nn)} = 2 M_n M_{\Xi}/(2 M_n +M_{\Xi})=775.942$~MeV is the reduced mass of the $\Xi^- + u_0$ particle-dimer system.
-Solving Eq.~\eqref{eq18} yield an imaginary solution, i.e., $s=\pm i s_0^{\infty}= \pm i 0.803391\cdots $.
+Solving Eq.~\eqref{eq18} yields an imaginary solution, i.e., $s=\pm i s_0^{\infty}= \pm i 0.803391\cdots $.
 The solution immediately suggests the existence of an asymptotic UV RG limit cycle with a discrete scaling symmetry associated with the scale factor, $\lambda_\infty =e^{\pi/s^{\infty}_0}=49.919712\cdots$.
-Consequently, our LO EFT formally manifests Efimov effect in the unitary limit of the $\Xi^- nn$ system.
-Thus, it becomes imperative to introduce scale dependent 3BF as counterterms in the effective Lagrangian to renormalize the ill-defined asymptotic limit of the two-body sector.
-Such 3BF terms which are otherwise considered subleading in the naive dimensional counting must be promoted to the LO for consistency of renormalization (see Ref.~\cite{Braaten:2004rn} for a detailed discussion on asymptotic analysis of integral equations in the context of ${}^{{\pi}\!\!\!/}$EFT).
-Here we must, however, mention that the asymptotic scaling exponent $s^\infty_0$ we obtain considerably differs from the expected value, $(s^\infty_0)_{\rm exp}\sim 1.01$, that follows from the universal RG limit cycle scaling depending on the relative three-particle mass ratios~\cite{Braaten:2004rn}.
-This difference is attributed to the effect of complete decoupling of the isospin-triplet spin-singlet (1,0) $\Xi^- n$ sub-system channel from the integral equations, whose dynamics are not easily captured in our present low-energy EFT description.
+This formally implies that our LO EFT manifests Efimov effect in the unitary limit of the $\Xi^- nn$ system.
+Consequently, it becomes imperative to include scale dependent 3BF as counterterms in the effective Lagrangian to renormalize the ill-defined asymptotic limit of the STM equations with two-body interaction.
+As elucidated by power counting arguments in the Appendix A.2, such non-derivative 3BF terms are naturally enhanced to get promoted to LO for consistency of the renormalization scheme~\cite{Bedaque:1998kg,Bedaque:1999ve}.
+Here we must, however, mention that the asymptotic scaling exponent $s^\infty_0=0.803391\cdots$ considerably differs from the expected value, $(s^\infty_0)_{\rm expect}\sim 1.01$, based on the universal RG limit cycle scaling depending on the relative three-particle mass ratios~\cite{Braaten:2004rn}.
+This difference is attributed to the effect of excluding the isospin-triplet spin-singlet (1,0) $\Xi^- n$ sub-system channel from the STM equations whose dynamics are not directly amenable to our low-energy EFT description.